tauthethirtythird/io_qp2_rule_kor/readme.md

 ## QP2

-This mode's theme is climbing `Zenith Tower`, your final score is your `Altitude`.
+This mode's theme is climbing `Zenith Tower`, the final score is your `Altitude`.

 After reaching a certain altitude you will enter the next floor, every floor's required altitude is listed below: